Kaymoor Miners Trail in New River Gorge in West Virginia.

 Kaymoor Miners Trail in winter

-When my husband and I first hiked this trail, I thought the 821 steps started immediately – but the trail turned into a dirt and rocky path.
+When my husband and I first hiked this trail, I thought the 821 steps started immediately, but the trail starts out as a rocky and dirt path.

 You’ll hike a short distance before reaching the infamous stairs – a nice little warm-up before the fun really begins!